 Alanna fields

-(b.
+Alanna Fields (b.
 1990, Maryland, USA) is a mixed-media artist and archivist whose work both deconstructs and reconstructs Black queer memory and history through a multidisciplinary engagement with photographic archives.

-Fields received her MFA in Photography from the Pratt Institute and has given lectures on her work at the Aperture Foundation, Light Work, NYU Tisch School of the Arts, Parsons School of Design at The New School, Syracuse University, and Stanford University.
+Fields received her MFA in Photography from the Pratt Institute and has given lectures on her work at Penumbra Foundation, Aperture, Light Work, NYU Tisch School of the Arts, Parsons School of Design at The New School, Syracuse University, and Stanford University.
 Fields is a Gordon Parks Foundation Scholar and Pollock Krasner Foundation grant recipient who has participated in residencies at Silver Arts Projects, Light Work, Baxter St. CCNY, Fountainhead Arts, and TILT Institute for the Contemporary Image, among others.
-Her work has been commissioned by and featured in major publications, including The New York Times, The Atlantic, Aperture Magazine, and FOAM Magazine.
-In 2025, Fields released her first monograph Unveiling which spans her work on Black queer archives.